How to Start a Mac in Safe Mode

 But what if you're struggling to install an app that isn't yet on your system?
 What if your Mac can't boot?
 Then you might need the second troubleshooting task on this list—disk permissions repair.

 Disk permissions repair using safe mode

-All files on your Mac are held secure by disk permissions.
+All of Mac’s files are held secure by disk permissions.
 It prevents prying eyes and tinkering hands from tampering with your records.
-Whoever wants those files will need approval.
-It's the case with every file and folder on your system.
+If someone wants those files, they will need approval.
+It's the case with every file and folder on your Mac.
 On a perfect day, this is an ideal system.

-But as with real life and technology, nothing's perfect all the time.
-During app installs and uninstalls, things can get mixed up.
-Some malware may alter a file here or there, and soon enough, your disk permissions misbehave.
-That's why your Mac lags or crashes when you try to install an app.
+But as with real-life and technology, nothing's perfect all the time.
+When an app installs and uninstalls, things can get mixed up.
+Malicious software may alter a file here or there, and soon, your disk permissions misbehave.
+That's why your Mac is sluggish or crashes when you try to install an app.

-Luckily, through safe mode, your system can prevent third-party apps meddling where they shouldn't, giving you time for disk permissions repair.
-Here's what you do to fix this problem.
+Luckily, through safe mode, you can prevent third-party apps from meddling with your system, giving you time for disk permissions repair.
+Here's what you do to fix this.

 1. Go to Disk Utility

 2. Select Macintosh HD from the sidebar